KonradHoeffner/tempoguide/index.md

 They play Wastelands so start with basics to keep from falling behind in tempo.
 Additional tricks:
-Lands in the graveyard grow Knight of the Reliquary (+2/+2 through a fetchland) Karakas can bounce a legendary creature such as Tamiyo.
+Lands in the graveyard grow Knight of the Reliquary (+2/+2 through a Fetchland) Karakas can bounce a legendary creature such as Tamiyo.

 Sideboarding: Similar to Cradle Control
-* In: Barrowgoyf, Hearse, Submerge, Emperor of Bones, Orcish Bowmasters, all the spot and mass removal, e.g. Fell, Shoot the Sheriff, Go for the Throat, Sheoldreds Edict, Toxic Deluge, Threads of Disloyalty (they have enchantment removal though), Submerge.
+* In: Barrowgoyf, Hearse, Submerge, Emperor of Bones, Orcish Bowmasters, all the spot and mass removal, e.g. Fell, Shoot the Sheriff, Go for the Throat, Sheoldred's Edict, Toxic Deluge, Threads of Disloyalty (they have enchantment removal though), Submerge.

 *TODO: update*
 With the example list I would -1 Wasteland -4 Daze -1 Nihil Spellbomb +1 Hearse +1 Barrowgoyf +1 Sheoldred’s Edict +1 Toxic Deluge +1 Long Goodbye +1 Brazen Borrower